 Jon coaches and assists customers through Horizon Line Group in Colorado.
 He can be reached by email or by phone at 720 323 0793 or schedule time for an introductory meeting.
 You can also find him on Twitter and LinkedIn.

-In business, he focuses on helping teams maximize their collective entrepreneurial talent.
-Over a 25 plus year career he has seen enough to help most teams get humming.
-This includes light-weight, high-impact tools like the startup canvas to test ideas, or Strategy OS for leadership teams, or lean agile management for work teams.
-His work journey includes roles coaching, advising and working in more than 30 business.
-This includes multiple startups, one with an exit toping 9 figures where he worked as COO helping to bring their first products to market.
+In business, he focuses on helping teams deliver their vision.
+This includes light-weight, high-impact tools like StrategyOS for leadership teams, and agile management for work teams.
+His work journey includes roles coaching, advising and working in more than 30 business from startup to fortune 50 in size.
+Among them is a startup with an exit toping 9 figures where he worked as COO helping to bring their first products to market.
 See the Approach page for more info.

 He is a student of private investing with a focus on funding long-term success.
 He has raised money for his own ventures and invests in new ventures by helping them to craft their stories and by investing in their dreams.
 See Investing content on this site.